Estimated pension benefits and annual benefit statements

 Ill health retirement

-If your NHS HR or Occupational Health department considers ending your employment on the grounds of ill health, we can provide an estimate of what your benefits will be.
+If you've ended your employment on the grounds of ill health, we can provide an estimate of what your benefits will be.

-If you've already left the NHS with your benefits preserved in the scheme and you're too ill to carry out any form of employment, we can also estimate your likely benefits.
+If you've already left the Police with your benefits preserved in the scheme and you're too ill to carry out any form of employment, we can also estimate your likely benefits.

 Authorising a financial advisor to contact the SPPA